ghorbani-alireza/ShinyRWE/README.md

 ## Dataset

-The dataset used in this Shiny app contains information on patients with various covariates captured during the baseline period.
+The dataset used in this Shiny app is **simulated data** created for the purpose of demonstrating the functionality of the dashboard.
+It does not represent real patient data.
 The dataset includes the following variables:

 - **Age**: Age of the patient.
 - **Race**: Race of the patient (Race1, Race2, Race3, Race4).